dinanathsj29/css3-fundamentals-tutorial/README.md

 ### 3.15.
 CSS Comments
 - Comments are useful for organizing styles, annotating code, or communicating code scenarios with team members
 - CSS comments are generally `written to explain your code`
-- Comments are also great for debugging, understanding code logic, purpose etc. because you can comment out lines of code
+- Comments are also great for debugging, understanding code logic, purpose, etc. because you can comment out lines of code
 - It is very helpful for the users who read your code so that they can easily `understand the code`
 - Comments are `ignored by browsers`, it is `good for developers`
 - Single or multiple lines comment is written as: `/* code */`